ericsonga/TeacherCSP/_sources/CSPStringPieces/strProcParam.rst

 .. note::

    This is the end of chapter 17.
-Readers who are part of the teacher study should go to `https://www.surveymonkey.com/s/TeacherQ1617 <https://www.surveymonkey.com/s/TeacherQ1617>`_ and take the post test for chapters 16 and 17 before continuing on to chapter 18.
+Readers who are part of the teacher study should continue to the next section which is an exam on chapters 16 and 17.
+If you are not part of the study you can skip the exam or take it if you wish.
+Remember that you can go to the table of contents by clicking on "CS Principles" in the upper left corner of this window.